granatumx/scripts/README.do.txt

 ===== Notes =====

-Sourcing gx.sh output with `source <( docker run --rm -it granatumx/scripts:1.0.0 gx.sh )` will expose
+Sourcing gx.sh output with `source <( docker run --rm -it granatumx/scripts:1.0.0 ./gx.sh )` will expose
 numerous shortcuts to docker.
 You will be able to compress things like `docker image ls` to `dils`.
 These shortcuts will not be as helpful if you do not have a working knowledge of `docker`, but can shorten your time for doing simple things once you are knowledgeable in what the commands execute.